 - Belt of Truth.
 Satan's chief tactic is deceit.
 Our only counter move is truth.
 As we strap on this Belt of Truth, it alerts us to the lies and deceitful tactics of the enemy and helps us fight with efficiency. - Breastplate of Righteousness.
 The breastplate's main function is to protect the organs that are vital to your life.
 You can function without a hand or a leg, but if you lose a heart that's it.
-Our hearts are guarded by the righteousness of Jesus Christ that was given to us when we were saved. - Sandals of the Gospel of Peace.
+Our spiritual heart the seat of our emotions, will, and identity is guarded by the righteousness of Jesus Christ, which was given to us when we were saved. - Sandals of the Gospel of Peace.
 Sandals protect your feet and give you traction and stability.
 Without them those who haven't walked barefoot a lot would move too slowly and fearfully an easy target in battle.
 Since we have responded to God's "good news," He gives us peace even in the midst of the battle. - Shield of Faith.
 As we believe in and count on His power and authority to protect us, our shield will stay solid and we will be protected.
-If we shift our focus to our enemy and his strength, our faith can waiver. - Helmet of Salvation.
+If we shift our focus to our enemy and his strength, our faith can waiver.
+Our faith repels the spiritual "arrows" that our enemy shoots at us hoping to wound and defeat us. - Helmet of Salvation.
 As the breastplate protects our body's vital organs, the helmet protects our other vital organ and the command center of our lives: our brain.
 If the head is injured, the rest of the body will not work.
-Satan's main attacks will focus on our minds.
-God's salvation protects us from Satan's influence.

-Sword of the Spirit.
+Satan's main attacks will focus on our minds the seat of our intellect and thinking.
+God's salvation protects us from Satan's influence. - Sword of the Spirit.
 This is a unique element, because it can be both a defensive and an offensive weapon.
 The sword is the Word of God.
 When Jesus was attacked by Satan in the wilderness (Matthew 4:1-11), He turned aside every thrust of His adversary with a verse of Scripture and defeated him.

-Weapon #3: The Word of God
+>>Weapon #3: The Word of God